veshitala/SocioWizard/README.md

 If you encounter database errors:
 1. Delete the `backend/instance/sociowizard.db` file
 2. Run `python init_db.py` again to recreate the database

+#### ChatGPT API Issues
+1. Ensure your API key is correct and has sufficient credits
+2. Check the `.env` file is in the backend directory
+3. The app will work with basic evaluation if ChatGPT is unavailable

+#### File Upload Issues
+1. Ensure files are PDF, DOCX, or DOC format
+2. Check file size (recommended under 5MB)
+3. Some PDFs with images may not extract text properly

 #### Import Errors
 If you see "ImportError: cannot import name 'db'", ensure you're running the backend from the correct directory: